Klimatbyran/garbo/README.md

 If you want to run them separately, use the following commands:

-To serve the BullMQ queue UI and listen to new events from Discord:
+To serve the BullMQ queue UI and the API:

 ```bash
 npm run dev-board